-Here’s 8 reasons why you will love scripture writing:
+Here are 8 reasons why you will love scripture writing:

 1. Interacting and writing God’s Word is supernatural and transformative.